SoniJai/WUElev8/README.md

 ## Description
 ReminderServiceProblem folder consists solution file for the same.
 This solution provides api for to add reminder.
 In background, the reminder are added to a collection at a given reminder time.
+This solution consists an API project to add/get reminders and WorkerService project which continuoulsy polls the reminder tasks and add them to queue at correct time.

 ## Steps to run Reminder Service Problem solution